leeofthetrees/rwxrob-2022-boost/week a 2/1667675152/README.md

 * "cd -" - change to previous directory
 * "cd  ~" - change to home directory
 * apt search neo
-* sudo apt remove neofetch - removes that package
+* sudo apt remove  ex: (neofetch") - removes that package
-* sudo apt autoremove neofetch - removes that package and all of its dependencies
+* sudo apt autoremove (ex: "neofetch") - removes that package / and all of its dependencies
+* sudo apt purge (ex: neofetch") - removes packages and config files